Bion Environmental Technologies, Inc., is publicly-traded on the OTC Markets QB: BNET

 Ultimately, the greatest ‘driver’ for Bion may be America’s and the world’s buying habits, that are undergoing a fundamental shift.
 Food safety, corporate social responsibility and improved sustainability in production are increasingly demanded by the consumer.
-Ceres and other large activist institutional investors are taking an increasing interest in socially responsible investing, and have already expressed concerns about carbon footprint, water quality, antibiotic usage and animal welfare to many in the food production industry.
+Ceres and other large activist institutional investors have already expressed concerns about carbon footprint, water quality, antibiotic usage and animal welfare to many in the food production industry.

 Whole Foods, Walmart, Costco, McDonalds, and most other large meat and dairy product retailers have recently announced sustainability initiatives.
 We believe that as these initiatives move forward, ‘sustainability’ on the production side will look a lot like what Bion can provide today.
 Bion’s technology platform can provide measurable and verifiable sustainability metrics – carbon and nutrient footprint; impacts to water, soil and air; pathogen destruction – that are unmatched in the industry today.